How to change a tab-delimited text file to a CSV file

-Note: If the text file has a header row in it (a row that identifies the name of each column of data), click the check box for My data has headers.
+If the text file has a header row (row that identifies the name of each column of data), click the check box for My data has headers.

 - Make sure the Tab option is checked and validate the data is separated correctly in the Data preview section.

-- If you want to format each column of data, like text, date, or numeric, click the Next button to go to Step 3 of the wizard and select the format type for each column of data.
+- To format each column of data, like text, date, or numeric, click the Next button and select the format type for each column of data.
 If you don't need to format each column of data, click the Finish button.

-- The text file data will be converted into spreadsheet format.
-Again, click on the File tab in the top Ribbon menu and select the Save As option.
+- The text file data is converted to spreadsheet format.
+Again, click the File tab in the Ribbon menu and select the Save As option.

 - In the Save As window, select the CSV (Comma delimited) (*.csv) option in the Save as type drop-down menu.

-The file will be saved as a CSV file, which is a text file that uses commas as delimiters.
+The file is saved as a CSV file, which is a text file that uses commas as delimiters.
 It can be opened in a spreadsheet application or in any text editor.

 Using LibreOffice Calc